 Proper methods for lifting and moving heavy objects

 Safety practices common to building, maintenance, and construction

-Safety requirements for handling toxic or hazardous materials
+Safety requirements for handling and storing toxic or hazardous materials

 Using hand and power tools common to the building trades

 Perform semi-skilled tasks involved in assisting a journey-level worker in the various trades